Year-End Tax Planning for 2021

 Tax Diversification Is Key

-The Barber Financial Group team looks into this for workers who aren’t quite yet on the verge of retirement as well, but it becomes imperative the closer you get to retirement.
+The Modern Wealth Management team looks into this for workers who aren’t quite yet on the verge of retirement as well, but it becomes imperative the closer you get to retirement.

 Nearing retirement also means that you’re likely in your peak earning years.
 From a year-end tax planning strategy perspective, Dean often sees his America’s Wealth Management Show co-host, Bud Kasper, immediately begin thinking about Roth conversions for those people.

 “He’s like, ‘Roth, Roth, Roth, Roth, Roth.
 Always do the Roth,” Dean said.
 “I’ve ran into several scenarios of people who are in that final five years or so of their careers who have saved money outside of their 401(k).
 They have a taxable account, a little bit in Roth 401(k), and some traditional 401(k).
 It usually makes sense for them to switch back to traditional to get the deduction in the higher bracket.
 Then, in the early years of retirement, let’s spend down the money that’s already been taxed and take that as an opportunity to convert some of that money that’s in a 401(k)/IRA into a Roth in a lower bracket.”